Anjalisingh44/blys-assessment/README.md

 # Task Management
 A simple task management app that allows users to register, login, and authorize users to manage tasks.
 It uses JWT-based authentication, bcrypt for secure passwords,and Node.js with Express for the backend with mysql database.
-The frontend is built with React,tailwindcss,redux-toolkit antdesign UI.
-Token and Id is stored in localstorage
+The frontend is built with React,tailwindcss,redux-toolkit and antdesign UI.
+Token and Id is stored in localstorage.

 # Features
 User Authentication: Register, login, and JWT-based authentication with bcrypt for password hashing.